 Cataract surgery is a common and generally very safe operation, with usually excellent visual results.
 It is performed as a day surgery operation in most cases, and normally takes 20-30 minutes for the operation itself.
-Our surgeons perform cataract surgery at private day surgeries in Randwick, Chatswood and Epping as well as public hospital surgery at Westmead Hospital and Royal Prince Alfred Hospital.
+Our surgeons perform cataract surgery at private day surgeries in Randwick and Chatswood as well as public hospital surgery at Westmead Hospital and Royal Prince Alfred Hospital.

 Cataract surgery is usually an elective operation, and the need for surgery depends on when the lens opacity becomes visually significant.
 This is usually when a patient is having difficulty with their vision for certain activities (eg. reading, computer, driving, hobbies).
 The mere presence of a cataract does not necessarily mean that it needs to be removed, and there are many instances that it can be safely monitored for several years until a patient chooses to have an operation.